SimoRihani/TSP-CVRP/README.md

 This project is written in Java.
 It implements heuristics for problems traveling salesman (TSP) and vehicle routing with stress capacity (PRCV).

+## Motivation

+This project is part of the *fourth year* of *computer science engineering* program at *Bordeaux Graduate School of Engineering*, also known as [ENSEIRB-MATMECA][].
+It is a mini project as part of the flood and combinatorial option (Flot et combinatoire *IF230*).

 ## Use